Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Experimental perspectives

 \section{Experimental perspectives}

-As we have discussed so far, the KDQ appears in many corners of quantum physics and encodes the correlations between quantum observables.
-Additionally, the non-classicality of KDQ distributions is also responsible for several quantum advantages~\cite{arvidsson2020quantum,PhysRevA.52.32,PhysRevA.85.012107,Mohseninia2019optimizing}.
+As we have discussed so far, the KDQ appears throughout quantum physics and encodes the correlations between quantum observables.
+Additionally, non-positivity of KDQ distributions is also responsible for several quantum advantages~\cite{arvidsson2020quantum,PhysRevA.52.32,PhysRevA.85.012107,mohseninia2019strongly,lupu2021negative}.

-This motivates the proposal of measurement schemes like the ones presented in sections \ref{sec:measuring_KDQ} and \ref{sec:test_negativity}.
-Several protocols are connected to the literature on weak values.
-In particular, since the KDQ distribution encodes the full information on a quantum state~\cite{dirac1945analogy}, schemes based on weak measurements have been implemented for the tomographic reconstruction of quantum state density matrices.
-The works~\cite{lundeen2011direct,bamber2014observing,thekkadath2016direct,piacentini2016measuring,kim2018direct,calderaro2018direct} have been implemented in quantum optics set-ups, and then used as a test-bed to investigate the quantum metrological advantages linked with the KDQ non-classicality~\cite{lupu2021negative}.

-Other schemes among the ones discussed in sections \ref{sec:measuring_KDQ} and \ref{sec:test_negativity} have the potential to be applied in set-ups other than quantum optics.
-In this regard, in \cite{BatalhaoPRL14} the authors report the first experimental assessment of fluctuation relations for a quantum spin-1/2 system that undergoes a closed quantum non-adiabatic evolution.
-In such an experiment, the TPM distribution of work is reconstructed through the inverse Fourier transform of a set containing the measured samples of the corresponding work characteristic function.
-The work characteristic function is measured by means of the interferometric scheme described in section \ref{sec:interf}.
-There we showed that this scheme, when applied to systems initialized in a quantum state with initial coherence in the energy basis, allows to access the full KDQ distribution.
-Hence, the same experiment as in~\cite{BatalhaoPRL14} could be used to directly witnesses the non-classicality of the KDQ distribution.